fodorbalint/PathMaker/readme0.md

 <b>1) Pair distance, pair black and white</b> (indicated by B and W): 4, 8, 12 etc. distance

 If we enter now and exit on black, B-1 black field remains on the border.
 B-1 is impair, and the corner alone can make a black to black line.
-Hence (B-2) / 2 + 1 = B / 2 black to black line would be possible, but...
+Hence (B-2)&nbsp;/&nbsp;2&nbsp;+&nbsp;1&nbsp;=&nbsp;B&nbsp;/&nbsp; 2 black to black lines would be possible, but...
-- if the first line finishes at the corner black, the opportunity for it to make a single line is lost, and the remaining B-1 black fields cannot make B / 2 black lines.
+- if the first line finishes at the corner black, the opportunity for it to make a single line is lost, and the remaining B-1 black fields cannot make B/2 black lines.
 - if it finishes on any other black field, on one side there will be a section that has white fields on both ends (below the greenish fields were taken by the first line)

 <img align="top" src="References/8dist.svg" width="10" />

 A black to black line cannot have three white fields on the border (unless more black fields were used up).

-So there can be at most B / 2 - 1 black to black lines.
+So there can be at most B/2&nbsp;-&nbsp;1 black to black lines.

-If we enter now and exit on white, W-1 white fields remain, so 1 + (W-2) / 2 = W / 2 white to white lines is possible.
+If we enter now and exit on white, W-1 white fields remain, so 1&nbsp;+&nbsp;(W-2)&nbsp;/&nbsp;2&nbsp;=&nbsp;W&nbsp;/&nbsp;2 white to white lines are possible.

-If we enter later, the number of possible black to black lines is at most B / 2, and the white ones W / 2.
+If we enter later, the number of possible black to black lines is at most B/2, and the white ones W/2.

 <!---->

-Our rule will look like this: If the number of black fields in the area is greater or equal than the number of white fields plus B / 2, we cannot enter now.
+Our rule will look like this: If the number of black fields in the area is greater or equal than the number of white fields plus B/2, we cannot enter now.

 <b>2) Pair distance, impair black and white</b>: 6, 10 etc.

-If we enter now and exit at black, (B-1) / 2 black to black lines can be drawn.
+If we enter now and exit at black, (B-1)&nbsp;/&nbsp;2 black to black lines can be drawn.

-If we exit at white, (W+1) / 2 white to white lines can be drawn.
+If we exit at white, (W+1)&nbsp;/&nbsp;2 white to white lines can be drawn.
 (We have to move to the corner black and exit at the first white during the first line)

-If we enter later, (B+1) / 2 and (W-1) / 2 black and white lines are possible, respectively.
+If we enter later, (B+1)&nbsp;/&nbsp;2 and (W-1)&nbsp;/&nbsp;2 black and white lines are possible, respectively.

 The rule is double:
-- If the number of black fields is greater or equal than the number of whites plus (B+1) / 2, we cannot enter now.
+- If the number of black fields is greater or equal than the number of whites plus (B+1)&nbsp;/&nbsp;2, we cannot enter now.
-- If the number of white fields is greater or equal than the number of blacks plus (W+1) / 2, we have to enter now.
+- If the number of white fields is greater or equal than the number of blacks plus (W+1)&nbsp;/&nbsp;2, we have to enter now.

 <b>3) Impair distance, impair black and pair white</b>: 5, 9 etc.

-If we enter now and exit at black, (B-1) / 2 black lines are possible.
+If we enter now and exit at black, (B-1)&nbsp;/&nbsp;2 black lines are possible.

 If we exit at white, W/2 white lines are possible.

 <!---->

-If we enter later, the number of black lines can be up to (B+1)/2, the whites W/2
+If we enter later, the number of black lines can be up to (B+1)&nbsp;/&nbsp;2, the whites W/2

-Single rule: When the difference is at least (B+1)/2, we cannot enter now.
+Single rule: When the difference is at least (B+1)&nbsp;/&nbsp;2, we cannot enter now.

 <b>4) Impair distance, pair black and impair white</b>: 3, 7 etc.

-If we enter now and exit at black, B / 2 black lines are possible.
+If we enter now and exit at black, B/2 black lines are possible.

 If we exit at white: Similarly to the first of the four cases, a black to black edge will remain on one side.
-Drawing (W-1) / 2 more white lines is either not possible, or if we do so, the corner black may make up a black to black line, decreasing the difference.
+Drawing (W-1)&nbsp;/&nbsp;2 more white lines is either not possible, or if we do so, the corner black may make up a black to black line, decreasing the difference.

 <img align="top" src="References/7dist.svg" width="9" />

-When entering later, B / 2 and (W-1) / 2 are the numbers.
+When entering later, B/2 and (W-1)&nbsp;/&nbsp;2 are the numbers.
 Since they match the above, no rule is applied.

-Check the original 21 x 21 example.
+Check the original 21&nbsp;x&nbsp;21 example.
 Two steps back, there will be 9 distance with the wall to the left.
 The number of black fields on the edge is 5, therefore there cannot be 3 more black fields in the area than white, but counting them, they are 51 and 48.

 <!---->